bressain/babeled/README.md

 # Babeled

-Jumping off point for transpiled javascript
+Jumping off point for transpiled javascript using Babel

-## Using:

-* Babel
-* Webpack
-* Mocha/Chai